devichs/DataWarehouseProject/README.md

 # Data Warehouse and Analytics Project
 This project demonstrates a comprehensive data warehouseing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio porject that highlights  industry best practices and data engineering and anlytics.
+Designed as a portfolio project that highlights  industry best practices and data engineering and anlytics.